The 26th Discworld novel. The fifth in the Death/Susan theme, although they are not the main protagonists of the story.

 - Duck!: One of several of the Auditor traps is a sign simply saying "DUCK."
 Unlike most examples of Duck!, the sign is nowhere near either a waterfowl or someplace with Low Clearance.

 - Eldritch Abomination: Rarely for a late Discworld novel, the Things from the Dungeon Dimensions are mentioned, as statues in the History Monks' garden (they call them dhlang, demons).
 An Auditor statue is among them and called the most dangerous of them all, despite its unassuming appearance.

-- Element #5: As in the previous book, it is said that on the Disc the Fifth Element is "Surprise".
-Fitting the number, Lu-Tze has a 'Garden of Five Surprises' which Lobsang attempts to puzzle out after only finding four of them.
-He's convinced it's some meta explanation like Lu-Tze himself being the fifth surprise, but the actual fifth surprise is just a cheap carnival mask Lu-Tze puts on with a "Boo!"
+- Element No. 5: As in the previous book, it is said that on the Disc the Fifth Element is "Surprise".
+Fitting the number, Lu-Tze has a 'Garden of Four Elements' which Lobsang attempts to puzzle out after only finding three of them.
+The fourth traditional element, fire, which has no place in a garden, is found in a nearby bakery oven, so what is the fourth element in the garden?
+Lu-Tze puts on a cheap carnival mask with a "Boo!"
 "I never said it was a good surprise..."

 - Empty Elevator: The Auditors are waiting for the last humans alive for a given value of 'human' and 'alive' to come out of an elevator.
 They don't.

 - Enemy to All Living Things: The Auditors are this, par for course really.
 Interestingly this book goes into detail of how their presence causes an increase in malignity - ordinary objects becoming more hostile to non-objects.
 Buttered bread become tripping hazards, ropes and hoses tie themselves into knots, wouldn't be surprised rakes get under foot too.